jumper149/go/README.md

 # go
-Go, the abstract strategy board game
+Go, the abstract strategy board game can be played with this app.